La Jasse wines’ expression and nature

 - Water resources management

-The geographical location of the estate allows to benefit from a micro climate: Mediterranean under Cevennes influence, with extreme heat in summer and sustained rains in winter.
+La Jasse wines are made from grapes from Languedoc plots that benefitiates from a certain micro climate: Mediterranean under Cevennes influence, with extreme heat in summer and sustained rains in winter.
 This particular climate allows to bring the grapes to optimal maturities and to obtain important concentrations for the red wines.

-The vineyard is located at about 150-200 meters above sea level, mainly exposed East - South / East on the village of Combaillaux.
-The soil is mainly composed of Oligocene limestone, broken limestone rocks, and clay-limestone soils.
+The typical Languedoc soil is mainly composed of Oligocene limestone, broken limestone rocks, and clay-limestone soils.

 These white rocks play an important role in the maturing of grape berries and in the concentration of our Domaine de la Jasse wines.
 They reflect the sun during the day and retrocede this stored heat at night.
 This phenomenon is such that it is said that the grapes ripen between two suns.